 Breaking Down the Lord’s Prayer

-I’m using the Matthew 6:9-13 NIV version to show the many different aspects Jesus wants us to learn about prayer.
+I’m using the Matthew 6:9-13 version to show the many different aspects Jesus wants us to learn about prayer.

 What I found fascinating is that this model prayer has its roots in the ceremonial Jewish traditions of Jesus’ day.